 Stoneblood Cyclopskin

-The United Commonwealth of Dorgesh-Kaan is governed by the Council of Ancients, a governing body comprising the first five and most prominent dwarven clans: Stonebeard, Ironfist, Gemheart, Battlehammer and Deepdelve.
+The United Commonwealth of Dorgesh-Kaan is governed by the Council of Ancients (aka The Grand Assembly), a governing body comprising the first five and most prominent dwarven clans: Stonebeard, Ironfist, Gemheart, Battlehammer and Deepdelve.
 Each clan brings unique expertise to the table, with Stonebeard leading defense and military affairs, Ironfist driving industry and commerce, Gemheart mastering mining and precious stones, Battlehammer exceling in warfare and tactics and Deepdelve pioneering exploration and discovery.

 Chancellor Grimbold Stonebeard III, the Defender of the Depths, leads the Council as the head of state, elected for life.
 The Chancellor makes key decisions and represents the nation, advised by Clan Lords who are hereditary leaders of their respective clans.
 These Clan Lords wield significant influence within their clans and provide counsel on matters of state and policy.